Container Store posts quarterly loss, shares fall

 The company said its net loss included $14.6 million of IPO-related stock-based compensation expense.

 Container Store, established in Dallas in 1978, operates 62 stores in 22 states and the District of Columbia.
-Its rivals include Wal-Mart Stores Inc (WMT.N), Bed Bath & Beyond Inc (BBBY.O) and privately owned Crate & Barrel.
+Its rivals include Wal-Mart Stores Inc, Bed Bath & Beyond Inc and privately owned Crate & Barrel.

 Container Store forecast full-year revenue of $754 million, below the average analyst estimate of $756.2 million.